 Running Lean provided a tactical how-to roadmap for doing this at the early stages of an idea — when what’s riskiest is obvious: your customer and problem assumptions.
 But things get a lot murkier after launch.

-Up until now we have simply relied on good judgement and intuition for doing this which isn’t foolproof, and often leads to sub-optimal business results.
+Up until now, we have relied on good judgment and intuition for doing this, which isn’t foolproof, and often leads to sub-optimal business results.

 Incorrect prioritization of risk is one of the top contributors to waste.

 We need a more systematic way of correctly identifying what’s riskiest in the business model.
 And then use these risks to prioritize and test the few key actions that stand to create the biggest impact when validating and growing a new business model.